MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/index.md

 * **Silent (iOS 8 and above)** - sending notifications without distrubing the user

 ### Device support
-Push notifications are supported for the following platforms in MobileFirst Foundation:
+Push and SMS notifications are supported for the following platforms in MobileFirst Foundation:

 * iOS 8.x, 9.x
 * Android 4.x, 5.x, 6.x